Dhimant-Panchal/Cookbook/README.md

 - Bootstrap

 Getting Started:
-1. Clone the repository:
+Clone the repository:
    -git clone <repository-url>

-2. Navigate to the project directory:
+Navigate to the project directory:
    -cd recipe_website/recipe_website

-3. Install dependencies using npm:
+Install dependencies using npm:
    -npm install

-Running the Application:
+To start the development server:

-To start the development server: npm run dev
+-npm run dev

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.